aaren/notedown/README.md

-*Python 2/3 and IPython 3 compatible!*
+*Python 2/3 and IPython 4 / Jupyter compatible!*

 Convert IPython Notebooks to markdown (and back)
 ------------------------------------------------